 Everybody has an obligation to look back on the last two thousand years of your favorite Abrahamic religion, or any religion for that matter, and then turn around to look at the world to see what, if any, kind of benefit it has brought to humanity.
 We have really made a violent mess out of the earth and existence and the lives of people by hanging onto them.
 An exception may be Buddhism, but even it has its problems as far as its laws and rules are concerned.

 For the most part, our religions are quite violent, and it’s very hard dealing with people in contemporary Western society when you talk about the identification of this man called “Jesus”.
-People bow their heads at this name, which is a mythological Greek name derived from “Iesous”, the Greek name for Jesus.
+People bow their heads at this name, even though he was never called that.
 There never was a person named “Jesus” who lived in ancient Greece or Palestine.
 Never, ever, ever.
 And that isn’t even open to debate, that’s a fact.
-You have to keep in mind that this was written two thousand years ago in Greece, right in the middle of the influences of Plato and Pythagoras, which were mystics of the highest order.
+You have to keep in mind that this was written two thousand years ago in Greece, right in the middle of the influences of Plato and Pythagoras, mystics of the highest order.

 People pray to him and say: “In Jesus’ name, Amen”.
 There is so much wrong with that short sentence that it deserves its own article.
 The name “Jesus” is roughly four hundred years old, and that’s a fact, too.
 The letter “J” with its current sound wasn’t even used until 1524.
 His name is Yeshua, not Jesus.
 If the translators had done their job properly, a more accurate English translation of Yeshua would be Joshua.
 If you are going to pray to him, at least use the right name.
 Yeshua or Joshua.